mmartinov-equinix/terraform-equinix-network-edge-as-mpls-pe-and-segment-routing/README.md

 Readme
 # Equinix Network Edge as MPLS PE router (and Segment Routing TE)

-Equinix Network Edge provides virtual networking services, that we picket here Cisco 8000v to be used as MPLS PE router.
-This is just one model of consuming Network Edge devices, in which here I will show MPLS/Segment Routing configurations.
-In this example there is not any interconnection to existing MPLS Backbone, but of course it will be needed in production scenario, and configurations will be the similar.
-This scenario is useful to extend customer VRFs throughout the edge of cloud, and thanks to multiple VRFs which may help customers to be segregated from each other.
+Equinix Network Edge offers virtual networking services.
+In this specific case, we’re using the Cisco 8000v as an MPLS PE router.
+While this represents just one way to utilize Network Edge devices, I’ll focus on demonstrating MPLS/Segment Routing configurations.
+Keep in mind that in a production environment, interconnection with an existing MPLS Backbone would be necessary, and the configurations would be similar.
+This scenario is valuable for extending customer VRFs across the cloud edge, allowing for effective segregation between different customers.

 <img width="468" alt="image" src="https://github.com/mmartinov-equinix/terraform-equinix-network-edge-as-mpls-pe-and-segment-routing/assets/132877286/319d4cf3-f7a3-4fbb-aea1-9972218a9140">

-End goal is to create infrastructure and configurations with single command.
-Segment Routing TE tunnels used to demonstrate how traffic is traffic between R1 and R3 is used to steer to use preferred non-optimal path.
-Hence, VRF communication also will follow the same path!
+Our ultimate objective is to establish infrastructure and configurations using a single command.
+We employ Segment Routing TE tunnels to illustrate how traffic between R1 and R3 can be directed along a preferred non-optimal path.
+Consequently, VRF communication will also follow this same route.

 ### Disclaimer:
-   * This is an Experimental practice, and it is created for testing MPLS and SR capabilities in Equinix Network Edge with Cisco 8000v.
+   * This configuration is experimental, designed for testing MPLS and SR capabilities in Equinix Network Edge with Cisco 8000v.
-   * It is an example config and may need to be adjusted for each network.
+   * It serves as an example config and may require adjustments for specific networks.
-   * To create will cost you.
-If you still need want to test for free, check for Equinix Network Edge Free Tier, which is limited with only 2 Network Edge devices, so you will need to shrink/adjust this code.
+   * Keep in mind that creating this setup will incur costs.
+If you prefer to test for free, explore Equinix Network Edge Free Tier, which allows only 2 Network Edge devices.
+You’ll need to adjust this code accordingly.
-   * This repo may help you to create infrastructure and configure devices on single command, but this may not fit into production workflows.
+   * While this repository simplifies infrastructure creation and device configuration, it may not align with production workflows.

 ### Requirements:
    * Terraform up and running (Installation how to -> https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)